omnilaboratory/obd/README.md

 Before compile `obdserver.go` file, you should be get all related packages by run `go get` command in terminal.
 Example: `go get google.golang.org/grpc`

-This is a full list for need to get packages.
+This is a full list needed to get packages.

 ```
 google.golang.org/grpc